crond-jaist/cytrone/README.md

 displayed (and trainees must be provided with the details regarding the instance allocated to each of them); verify that the cyber range is accessible and that training content is displayed in the Moodle LMS.
-The helper script named "get_notification.sh" can also be used to retrieve this information at any time.
+The helper script named 'get_notification.sh' can also be used to retrieve this information at any time.

 4. End the created training session (assuming the session id is